The Complete Disney Villains List 2025: Names and Fun Facts Too

 Animators observed Vincent Price as he read his lines and incorporated his exaggerated movements into the animation.

-Ursula is the main villain in Disney’s 1989 film, The Little Mermaid.
-This half woman, half octopus villain strikes deals with poor, unfortunate merfolk and takes advantage of their deepest desires to steal their souls.
+Ursula is the sea dwelling villain in the 1989 film, The Little Mermaid.
+This half woman, half octopus villain strikes deals with poor, unfortunate souls and takes advantage of their deepest desires to steal their souls.

 Fun Fact